Capturing Bugs

 4

-How Captures Work in Incognito
+How Checks Work in Incognito

 • Instant replays -- session recording runs in the background and captures the last 1 to 5 minutes of activity.